Managing symptoms and side effects

 - Don’t rush, and don’t force yourself to eat.

-- If you are finding it difficult to eat solid food, drink protein and carbohydrate mixes for energy, protein and vitamins.
+- If you are finding it difficult to eat solid food, drink protein and carbohydrate mixes (such as Sustagen) for energy, protein and vitamins.

 - Soft foods may be more appealing if your mouth is dry or sore.
 Try soft, slow-cooked stews and soups, custards and yoghurts.